richgel999/CppSPMD_Fast/README.md

 }
 SPMD_END_IF
 ```

+SPMD while loop (for loops are coming soon):

 ```
 // OK to use spmd_break(), spmd_continue(), spmd_return() inside while loop.
 OK to use SPMD_IF/SPMD_SIMPLE_IF inside while loop too.